dacarlin/bagel-protocol/kinetics.md

-# Assay to determine kinetic parameters of BglB mutants
+# Determine kinetic parameters of BglB mutants

 This assay assumes that you have followed the protein production and purification steps in `production.md` in this repository.